brefphp/bref/docs/runtimes/function.md

 ## SAM configuration

-The minimal `template.yaml` you will need to create should be:
+Below is a minimal `template.yaml` to deploy a function.
+To create it automatically run `vendor/bin/bref init`.

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'